EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * Job status (on the top right of the job card): initially 'Queued'.
 * 'Created at': The time the job was submitted.
 * 'Time Requested': The runtime requested for the job.
 * 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
+This is a link to open a File Manager pointing at the job context directory.
 * App-specific information, which includes values from the app form:
     * 'Container/image URL in container registry'
     * 'Container runner'